 Medieval Art

-Medieval art was in its beginnings a debasement of the Roman.
+The art of the early Middle Ages was somehow a debasement of the Roman.
 The difference consisted in the subjects represented, these being in accordance with the requirements of the early Christian communities.
 The form and method of the art remained classic for many centuries.
-The Roman civilization influenced the Northern nations, who attempted to perpetuate it.
+After the fall of the Roman Empire, the Northern nations were influenced by the Roman civilization, and attempted to perpetuate it.
 Latin became the language of the Church and of higher culture.
-In architecture, the basilical system and the painting style of the frescos of the Catacombs, were long retained.
+In architecture, the basilical system and the painting style of the frescoes of the Catacombs, were long present in the Medieval art.

 Giotto di Bondone